yosefk/checkedthreads/README.md

     ct_for(100, set_elem, array, 0);
 }
 ```
-That last "0" is a (null) pointer to a *canceller*; we'll get to that in a moment.
+That last "0" is a null pointer to a *canceller* - we'll get to that in a moment.
 Meanwhile, parallel invoke in C89:

 ```C
 void a(void* context) { *(int*)context = 1; }